Meteor shower: Historical developments

+Historical records suggest that Spartan observations of meteor showers occurred as early as 1200 BCE.
+There are detailed records from ancient archives showing they were observed from China, Japan, and Korea.
+There are multiple chronicles where Medieval Arabs recorded meteor showers, as they regarded them as good omens.
 A meteor shower in August 1583 was recorded in the Timbuktu manuscripts.
+The Lyrids meteor shower is the oldest such event to be continuously recorded, with records in China dating back to 687 BCE.

+In 1789, Antoine Lavoisier published the first modern chemistry textbook titled, Traité Élémentaire de Chimie.
+In it, he speculated that dust rising into the upper atmosphere could be consolidated into lumps of matter by lightning, forming fiery meteors as they plummeted to the ground.
+At the start of the 19th century, this became one of the most favored hypothesis for the formation on meteors.
+However, in 1794, German scientist Ernst Chladni proposed that meteorites originated in outer space, and as evidence he published a book linking fireballs to iron meteorites.
+This proposal was initially met with disbelief from some scientists, initially including Alexander von Humboldt, as it contradicted Isaac Newton's statement that space must be empty for planets to continue along their orbits.

 In the modern era, the first great meteor storm was the Leonids of November 1833.
 One estimate is a peak rate of over one hundred thousand meteors an hour, but another, done as the storm abated, estimated more than two hundred thousand meteors during the 9 hours of the storm, over the entire region of North America east of the Rocky Mountains.
 American Denison Olmsted (1791–1859) explained the event most accurately.
 After spending the last weeks of 1833 collecting information, he presented his findings in January 1834 to the American Journal of Science and Arts, published in January–April 1834, and January 1836.
 He noted the shower was of short duration and was not seen in Europe, and that the meteors radiated from a point in the constellation of Leo.
 He speculated the meteors had originated from a cloud of particles in space.
 Work continued, yet coming to understand the annual nature of showers though the occurrences of storms perplexed researchers.